The Man Who Shot Liberty Valance: Plot

 That evening, Valance and his gang vandalize the newspaper office and severely injure Peabody for reporting Valance's murder of a local farmer.
-Ranse arms himself and goes after Valance; even drunk, Valance easily wounds and disarms Ranse, then prepares to kill him.
-Ranse retrieves his gun and shoots, and Valance falls dead.
-Ranse returns to Ericson's, where Hallie treats his wounded arm; Tom enters and sees Hallie's affection for Ranse as she attends his wounds.
+Stoddard arms himself and goes after Valance; even drunk, Valance easily wounds and disarms Stoddard, then prepares to kill him.
+Stoddard retrieves his gun and shoots, and Valance falls dead.
+Stoddard returns to Ericson's, where Hallie treats his wounded arm; Doniphon enters and sees Hallie's affection for Stoddard as she attends his wounds.
 He becomes drunk and forces Appleyard to run Valance's men out of town.
-Seeing his unfinished home renovations, intended for his marriage to Hallie, Tom sets fire to his house and intends to die in the flames.
+Seeing his unfinished home renovations, intended for his marriage to Hallie, Doniphon sets fire to his house and intends to die in the flames.
 Pompey rescues him and the livestock.

-At the territorial convention, Ranse is nominated for delegate to Congress, but withdraws after a representative of the cattle barons accuses him of building a career from murdering a man.
-Tom arrives and, in a nested flashback, explains to Ranse that it was he who killed Valance; knowing that Ranse could not beat Valance, Tom shot him with Pompey's rifle at the same time Ranse fired.
-Tom encourages Ranse to accept the nomination for Hallie's sake before quietly walking out of the convention.
+At the territorial convention, Stoddard is nominated for delegate to Congress, but withdraws after a representative of the cattle barons accuses him of building a career from murdering a man.
+Doniphon arrives and, in a nested flashback, explains to Stoddard that it was he who killed Valance; knowing that Stoddard could not beat Valance, Doniphon shot him with Pompey's rifle at the same time Stoddard fired.
+Doniphon encourages Stoddard to accept the nomination for Hallie's sake before quietly walking out of the convention.

-In the present, Ranse's rising political achievements – state governor, senator, ambassador to the United Kingdom, and likely vice-presidential nominee in the upcoming election – fill the intervening years.
-The newspaper editor decides publishing the story would ruin Ranse's legacy, burns the reporter's notes, and leaves Ranse to conduct Tom's funeral.
-When Ranse asks why, the editor says, "when the legend becomes fact, print the legend."
+In the present, after the extended flashback, Stoddard's political achievements over the years are revealed in his conversation with the newspaper editor – state governor, senator, ambassador to the United Kingdom, and likely vice-presidential nominee in the upcoming election.
+The editor decides that publishing the story about Stoddard and Valance would ruin Stoddard's legacy, burns the reporter's notes, and leaves Stoddard to conduct Doniphon's funeral.
+When Stoddard asks why, the editor says, "when the legend becomes fact, print the legend."

-On the return trip to Washington, D.C., Ranse contemplates retiring to Shinbone, which pleases Hallie.
-She admits to placing a cactus rose on Tom's coffin, a plant Tom knew Hallie liked.
-As Ranse thanks the train conductor for the railroad's courtesies, the conductor answers, "Nothing's too good for the man who shot Liberty Valance!", which leaves Ranse and Hallie in sad contemplation.
+On the return trip to Washington, D.C., Stoddard contemplates retiring to Shinbone, which pleases Hallie.
+She admits to placing a cactus rose on Doniphon's coffin, a plant Doniphon knew Hallie liked.
+As Stoddard thanks the train conductor for the railroad's courtesies, the conductor answers, "Nothing's too good for the man who shot Liberty Valance!", which leaves Stoddard and Hallie in sad contemplation.